fbpx

 A government research paper recommending people shift towards a more plant-based diet was deleted shortly after its publication.

-Trees Cross-Head
+Trees cross-head

 Trees have an important role in removing carbon emissions from the atmosphere.